 This contract does not do much yet apart from (due to the infrastructure built by Ethereum) allowing anyone to store a single number that is accessible by anyone in the world without a (feasible) way to prevent you from publishing this number.
-Of course, anyone could just call set again with a different value and overwrite your number, but the number will still be stored in the history of the blockchain.
-Later, we will see how you can impose access restrictions so that only you can alter the number.
+Anyone could call set again with a different value and overwrite your number, but the number is still stored in the history of the blockchain.
+Later, you will see how you can impose access restrictions so that only you can alter the number.